Salomé (TV series): Plot

-On the other side of the city, in a mansion, lives the Montesino family: Julio (Guy Ecker) and Ángela (Mónika Sánchez) are married.
+On the other side of the city, in a mansion, lives the Montesino family: Julio and Ángela are married.
 She is a sick woman and her husband faces the problem and patiently bears the eventful marital life he is forced to live.
-Lucrecia (María Rubio), Julio's mother, thinks that Ángela, being sterile, represents an obstacle for the family.
+Lucrecia, Julio's mother, thinks that Ángela, being sterile, represents an obstacle for the family.
 Accustomed to dominate and to modify wills, she will twist Julio's destiny until she achieves her longed-for grandson.

-Arturo (Aarón Hernán), Lucrecia's husband, has assumed his life as a faithful and good husband.
+Arturo, Lucrecia's husband, has assumed his life as a faithful and good husband.
 He accepts Lucrecia's feminine strength because he loves her and prefers to live in peace.
 He is an understanding father and wants to keep the family together.
-Manola (Patricia Reyes Spíndola) is a strong woman, she faces Lucrecia, she does not allow Ángela to be hurt.
+Manola is a strong woman, she faces Lucrecia, she does not allow Ángela to be hurt.
 She is the guardian angel of the Montesino family.
 She has dedicated her life to the service of the family, she represents balance and good sense.

-Diego (Sebastián Ligarde), Ángela's half brother, lives with them.
+Diego, Ángela's half brother, lives with them.
 He is a playboy, partygoer and regular client of the D'Ruby cabaret.
 On a drunken night, Diego arrives at the mansion accompanied by Salomé and Karicia.

 It is fate that leads Salomé by the hand to meet Julio.
 One look, one kiss and they will no longer be able to leave each other.
-Secretly, far away, they will consummate their deep, but forbidden love...
+Secretly, far away, they will consummate their deep, but forbidden love.
 Salomé will have to face adverse and painful situations.
+Salomé is simply a woman who loves with her eyes open and is aware that Julio is the man of her dreams, but he came late into her life.